NikitaEdin/SOC09109-2025-TR2-Group-Project/Documents/Project/jsonTemplates.md

 ### JSON keys

-- "header" key in the json controls the header.
+- "header" key in the json controls the header for the form.
+- "sections" key is used to hold lists of sections of the form so to have different groupings of a form with different headers and types of fields.
-- "fields" key is a dictionary that holds all the fields.
+- "fields" key is a list that holds all the fields relating to form in a specific section.
-- "id" key is the id that is used for the input id.
+- "id" key is used to uniquely identify the field.
-- "name" key is used for the name of the input which gets used in the front-end.
+- "name" key is used to display the contents of the field in a user friendly format.
-- "value" key is used for the form to store the value of the form based on user input.
+- "value" key is used for the form to store the value of the form based on user input or default value assigned to the field.
 - "type" key is to determine the type of form input so for example "checkbox", "text", "date", "textarea".
 - "required" key is used in the form to determine if its required or not.
 - "description" key is used to describe a form input which is used in the checkbox templates.